stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 composition, and the result of `tagAndDecode` is a nesting of two applicatives: `State Nat` and `Validated CSVError`.
-The *Prelude* exports a corresponding named interface implementation (`Prelude.Applicative.Compose`), which we can use for this.
+The *Prelude* exports a corresponding named interface implementation (`Prelude.Applicative.Compose`), which we can use for traversing a list of strings with `tagAndDecode`.
 Remember, that we have to provide named implementations explicitly.
-Since the type of `traverse` has the applicative functor as its second implicit argument, we also need to provide the first argument (the `Traversable` implementation) explicitly.
-But this is an unnamed default implementation!
+Since `traverse` has the applicative functor as its second constraint, we also need to provide the first constraint (`Traversable`) explicitly.
+But this is going to be the unnamed default implementation!
 To get our hands on such a value, we can use the `%search` pragma:

 ```idris